strapdata/elassandra-operator/docs/source/security.rst

 ..............

-Strapkop can automatically create Cassandra roles with a password defined as a Kubernetes secret, and set Cassandra permission and Elasticsearch privileges.
+Elassandra operator can automatically create Cassandra roles with a password defined as a Kubernetes secret, and set Cassandra permission and Elasticsearch privileges.